lhenry-dev/rust-panic-highlighter-vscode/README.md

 ## Known Issues

 - **Icons alignment issues:** Depending on your editor settings (e.g., font size, line height), the icon's vertical alignment might not appear as expected.
 To address this, the `adjustTopPosition` parameter has been added, allowing you to fine-tune the icon's vertical position manually for better alignment.

+- **Inaccuracy with `minXPositionEnabled`:** When `minXPositionEnabled` is activated, it becomes difficult to accurately determine the length of the line, as there is no access to content added by other extensions.
+This can lead to inconsistent icon positioning, especially when other extensions modify or append elements at the end of the line.